xiuchaos/HandsOn/README.md

 **Resources:** [book](https://www.amazon.com/Hands-Machine-Learning-Scikit-Learn-TensorFlow/dp/1491962291) and [code](https://github.com/ageron/handson-ml)
 > start from July 02, 2018

-## Part I The fundamentals of machine learning
+# Part I The fundamentals of machine learning

-### 1. the machine learning landscape
+## The machine learning landscape
 **Testing and validating**
 * generalization error - out of sample error
 * train multiple models with various hyperparameters using training data, select model and hyper-parameter that perform best on the validation set, and estimate the generalization error on test data.